oroinc/documentation/user/back-office/system/configuration/commerce/sales/contacts.rst

      If:

      .. image:: /user/img/system/config_commerce/sales/UseUserProfileDataAdmin.png
+        :alt: Selecting the Use User Profile Data option in the Available User Options section in the system configuration

      Then:

      .. image:: /user/img/system/config_commerce/sales/UseUserProfileDataSalesRep.png
+        :alt: The related user contact configuration settings

    * **Enter Manually** -- allow to set the option of manually entered text in the *Enter Contact Info* field.